asteroid-lang/asteroid/asteroid/adb/docs/guide.md

 (ADB) n
 ```

-Here we see explicit mode being enabled and a simple typematch
+Here we see explicit mode being enabled using the `e` command
+and a simple typematch
 occuring.
 We can see the constraint-only pattern, the internal
 condition, the internal variable `x` being unified, the
 condition being met, and finally `z` being set to 9 as 9 succeeded
 the typematch.

+During unification, explicit mode shows the user the exact
+term and pattern which will be matched.
+Seen as `** pattern:` and
+`** term:`.

 ```
 [/home/user/example2.ast (3)]
 -->> let z:*p = 9.